Chillerton: Village School

+The school was built in 1865.
 Originally, the main school was Chillerton and Rookley Primary School, located on the Main Road in Chillerton.
 It was a small village school with a total of 43 students on roll from local areas as of 2008.
 However, in 2010 it was announced that the school would be combining with primary schools in Godshill and Wroxall.
 The new school would have two campuses, in Godshill and Wroxall.
+Before its closure it had a roll of 9 students.

+Public transport

 Public transport is provided by Southern Vectis bus route 6, which runs between Newport and Ventnor and Wightbus route 36, running between Newport and Moortown.